-The Pacific halibut recreational fishery (combined guided and unguided) is an important contributor (19%) to the total fishery-induced mortality, with 2,767 metric tons (6.1 million pounds) of removals in 2019.
-The Gulf of Alaska (IPHC Regulatory Areas 2C and 3A) accounts for more than 78% of the recreational mortalities coastwide.
+The Pacific halibut recreational fishery (combined guided and unguided) is an important contributor (20%) to the total fishery-induced mortality, with 3,473 metric tons (7.6 million pounds) of removals in 2021.
 Under current regulations, the number of fish captured, handled and discarded by the Pacific halibut recreational fisheries is significant.
 Capture-related events impose stress and injury to the fish and, consequently, decrease the survival of discarded fish.
 In contrast to the trawl and longline Pacific halibut fisheries, discard mortality rates (DMRs) have not been determined experimentally in the recreational fisheries and are currently based on DMR information generated from commercial gear using J-hooks combined with rates derived for other sport fisheries, and coarsely applied to recreational hook type and creel census data.
 This project aims at better understanding the role of fishing practices and capture conditions on injury profile, physiological stress levels and survival in the Pacific halibut recreational fisheries in order to estimate DMRs.
-Recent reductions in Pacific halibut catch limits places added importance for improved DMR estimates applied to the recreational fishery.
+Recent reductions in Pacific halibut catch limits place added importance for improved DMR estimates applied to the recreational fishery.

-The primary components of this project are to: 1) collect information on hook types and sizes and handling practices used in the guided recreational Pacific halibut fisheries of the central and eastern Gulf of Alaska; 2) quantify relationships between gear types employed and the size composition of captured Pacific halibut; 3) characterize injury profiles and physiological stress levels in relation to commonly-employed capture and handling protocols, and; 4) to quantify and characterize survival of the discarded Pacific halibut in order to evaluate the relative accuracy of currently-employed DMRs.
+The primary components of this project were to: 1) collect information on hook types and sizes and handling practices used in the guided recreational Pacific halibut fisheries of the central and eastern Gulf of Alaska (IPHC Regulatory Areas 2C and 3A) that account for a significant portion (83%) of coastwide recreational mortalities; 2) quantify relationships between gear types employed and the size composition of captured Pacific halibut; 3) characterize injury profiles and physiological stress levels in relation to commonly-employed capture and handling protocols, and; 4) quantify and characterize survival of discarded Pacific halibut in order to evaluate the relative accuracy of currently-employed DMRs.
 Funding for these projects was provided by the National Fish and Wildlife Foundation (components 1-4) and the North Pacific Research Board (component 4).